Here’s a snapshot of the downtown restaurants that are participating in Harrisonburg Restaurant Week.

 Voted Best Music Venue in the Shenandoah Valley by Virginia Living Magazine, the Pony is a cultural hub, hosting live music nearly every night.
 The casual atmosphere is fun for everyone, including the kiddos who will love the pinball machines and 'scratch-made American pizza'.

 Restaurant Week Special: Throughout the week, The Golden Pony will host a number of live performances welcome to everyone.
-Specials coming soon.
+They will be serving the following specials:

 80 S. Main Street | 540.433.5225

 Harrisonburg is the original location for this beer and burger joint, which now has 10 locations throughout the East Coast.
 The atmosphere is eclectic, the music might be a bit loud, and the staff believes in hospitality.

 Restaurant Week Special: Jack Brown’s will release a new and twisted burger each day of Restaurant Week.
 The most popular ones will make return visits and possibly make it to the menu at all 10 of their locations.
 There will be different events planned throughout the week, featuring local releases as well as some special prices on select beers.